Today, we will find out more about online proofreading jobs.

-You have been searching for all kinds of work from home opportunities and nothing seems to fit your schedule and capabilities.
+You have been searching for all kinds of work-from-home opportunities and nothing seems to fit your schedule and capabilities?

 Let me ask you one thing, do you have a keen eye for detail?
 Can you make out the errors when reading a book or just browsing a web article?

-A bit more about Proofreading Jobs
+A bit more about online proofreading jobs

 What is Proofreading?